jblance/powermon/docs_source/source/devices.dalybms.rst

 -  A device with a USB port that can run Linux.

 For example a laptop or Raspberry Pi.
-For continous monitoring your device needs to be constantly powered and close to your BMS.
+For continuous monitoring your device needs to be constantly powered and close to your BMS.

 ============